dfinance/docs/README.md

 Our infrastructure on the one hand adopts all the properties of a good blockchain: high transaction throughput with low latency, unconstrained scalability, granular security and quite well designed smart contracts engine.
 On the other hand it proposes a simple and solid set of instruments to engage all you knowledge in finances on the way to success of your project.

-We proudly offer you to employ the **dfinance** infrastructure to deploy your ideas and focus on your aim.
+We proudly offer you to employ the **dfinance** infrastructure to publish your ideas and focus on your aim.

 ## Parts